g0ncal0/esof_quickFork/README.md

 ### Product Vision

 Skip the line, save time.
 A revolutionary app designed to transform the canteen experience at FEUP by simplifying the queuing process.
-Our vision to create an organized and efficient platform that’s not only user-friendly but also allows students to maximize their time.
+Our vision is to create an organized and efficient platform that’s not only user-friendly but also allows students to maximize their time.

 ### Features and Assumptions
 - Buy canteen tickets - Purchase canteen tickets effortlessly without needing physical copies and wainting in the line.